TheCandidStartup/TheCandidStartup.github.io/_drafts/frozen-shoulder.md

 We got it done, but I've never experienced pain like it.
 Lucy said I went completely white.
 I was sweating like crazy.
 I felt nauseous and went into the bathroom to throw up.
 Nothing happened, so I staggered back out and then my legs collapsed underneath me.
 I smashed my head into the wall as I went down.
 Inevitably onto my left side.

 "Why did you do that?", asked Lucy.
-I really don't know.
+I really don't know why it happened.

 I lay on the floor while Lucy dialled 111 (the UK number for urgent medical help that isn't life-threatening).
 She took the call handler through what had happened and after going through the script that checks for a heart attack suggested that I needed to be seen by my GP or at the walk-in clinic in town.
 Ideally, within the next 2 hours.